fahnub/pose-estimation-applications/README.md

 # pose-estimation-applications
-deadlift plus squat validator, and hard-hat detection using pose estimation framework (mediapipe) and object detection model (YOLOv8)
+deadlift counter, squat validator, and hard-hat detection using mediapipe and YOLOv8